 Package Build Fails

-Build failures can occur due to missing dependencies, outdated PKGBUILDs, or upstream changes.
-First, ensure your system is fully updated:
+Build failures can occur because of missing dependencies, stale local build files, outdated PKGBUILDs, or upstream changes.
+First, ensure your system is fully updated with pacman:

 Check the AUR package page for comments from other users experiencing similar issues.
 Maintainers often post workarounds or updates.